NZRichard/OpenCore-Install-Guide/extras/spoof.md

 ![Credit to CorpNewt for image](../images/extras/spoof-md/corp-windows.png)

-The rendered game or application will have its buffer copied to the IGPU.
-Which is then displayed to you.
+The rendered game or application will have its buffer copied to the IGPU, which is then rendered in your display.
 This does come with a few downsides:

 * GSync will no longer work.
 * Nvidia settings can no longer be opened.
 This requires the display to be connected to the GPU